RohanSatram/WorkoutAssistant/README.md

 # Workout Form Analysis Assistant

-FitRac is an interactive web application that helps users improve their exercise form by analyzing recorded videos using AI-powered pose detection.
+An interactive web application that helps users improve their exercise form by analyzing recorded videos using AI-powered pose detection.
 The application compares your exercise form against reference workouts and provides quantitative feedback on your performance.

 ## Application Flow